ios-factor/ios-factor.com/README.md

 > Keep development, staging and production as similar as possible

-Historically, there have been substantial gaps between development (a developer making live edits to the app on their local machine) and production (an app deployed on the App Store accessed by end users).
+Historically, there has been substantial gaps between development (a developer making live edits to the app on their local machine) and production (an app deployed on the App Store accessed by end users).
 These gaps manifest in three areas:

 - The time gap: A developer may work on code that takes days, weeks, or even months to go into production
 - The personnel gap: All iOS developers write code, just one person knows how to deploy the app